monkeyshoulders/Web-Perf-Optimization/README.md

 ##### To evaluate pages Speed Score using [Ngrok:](https://ngrok.com/)
 - Navigate to Ngrok.com and download the version for your operating system and follow the download instructions and the instructions for setting up a secure tunnel
-- Open a window in your Terminal orcommand line tool for your computer & navigate to the folder where this project was saved
+- Open a window in your Terminal or command line tool for your computer & navigate to the folder where this project was saved
 - Type in your terminal window
 ```
 $ python -m SimpleHTTPServer 8080